XingyuJourney/XingyuJourney.github.io/_posts/2024-03-27-HighlandTime2.md

 # Scottish Highlands

 ## Loch Linnhe
-### A loch located on the west coast of Scotland.Loch Linna is part of the Grand Canyon and the only lake in the Grand Canyon that is actually part of the ocean.
+### A loch located on the west coast of Scotland.
+Loch Linna is part of the Grand Canyon and the only lake in the Grand Canyon that is actually part of the ocean.

 ### It is rumored that an unknown marine creature called "Linnhe" lives here.
 (Why does it feel similar to the legend of the Loch Ness Monster)
 <img src="/assets/images/LochLinnhe.jpg" alt="LochLinnhe" style="width: 100%; max-width: 100%; height: auto;">